-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended September 30, 2018
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended September 30, 2019

-As management of Kootenai Metropolitan Planning Organization (the "Organization"), we offer readers of the Organization's financial statements this narrative overview and analysis of the financial activities of Kootenai Metropolitan Planning Organization for the fiscal year ended September 30, 2018.
+As management of Kootenai Metropolitan Planning Organization (KMPO), we offer readers of the Organization's financial statements this narrative overview and analysis of the financial activities of Kootenai Metropolitan Planning Organization for the fiscal year ended September 30, 2019.

-The Organization generally adopts a budget in June for the subsequent year.
+KMPO generally adopts a budget in June for the subsequent year.
 The current year budget is updated as part of the subsequent year budget development process and approved by the KMPO Board.